spobog/datascience/README.md

-# datascience
+# Data science
-These are my data science works
+These are my data science projects.